alexolinux/vagrant-lab/README.md

 This project was created to ensure compatibility with various Linux flavors.
 Choose and specify your desired distro/version by accessing **[Vagrant Boxes](https://app.vagrantup.com/)**.

 - The network is configured for use in bridge mode.
-The host interface will be requested during the provisioning steps.
+Depending on the Host and Distro Linux, the host interface might be requested during the provisioning steps.
 Specify it accordingly:

 ```shell
 ==> vm: Available bridged network interfaces: